Rule 2: The Practice

 2-7.2.
 Requirements of Other Motions

-All other motions or pleadings (e.g., peremptory exceptions and answers to appeals) filed originally in a Court of Appeal shall be typewritten and double-spaced on white paper of legal size, with proper margins, and shall bear the number and title of the case in the appellate court, the nature of the motion or pleading, the name of counsel filing the motion or pleading, and the name of the party on whose behalf it is filed.
-The motion or pleading shall bear a certificate showing that a legible copy thereof has been delivered or mailed to opposing counsel of record, and to each opposing party not represented by counsel, and showing the date of service thereof.
+All other pleadings (e.g., peremptory exceptions and answers to appeals) filed originally in a Court of Appeal shall be typewritten and double-spaced on white paper of legal size, with proper margins, and shall bear the number and title of the case in the Court of Appeal, the nature of the motion or pleading, the name of counsel filing the pleading, or the name of the self-represented litigant if unrepresented, and the name of the party on whose behalf it is filed.
+The pleading shall bear a certificate indicating that a legible copy thereof has been delivered or mailed to opposing counsel of record, and to each opposing party not represented by counsel, and showing the date of service thereof.
 All motions filed in a Court of Appeal shall include a proposed order.

 2-7.3.
 Filing

-The court may summarily dismiss untimely or improperly filed motions and pleadings.
+- The court may summarily dismiss untimely or improperly filed motions or exceptions.

 2-7.5.
 Instructions and Agreements